Crow Meaning and Crow Symbolism

 Black (the color of our feathered friend) is historically symbolic of mystery, occult, death...but also symbolic of the unknown, that place beyond the veil.
 Black is a symbol of the strangeness that creeps along behind the sun-shiny realm of what is "known".
 It's a slippery place to dwell.
 Only the bravest of heart can go into the darkest black night of the soul.
 It requires cunning, and a willingness to expect the unexpected.
 Crows reflect that kind of sentiment.

 Crows are friends with death.
+I'm not saying they are symbolic of death - just that they are connected with it.
 Countless myths and legends place the crow on battlefields...picking at eyeballs, peeling off flesh from the ribcages of fallen warriors in battle.
 This associates them as "death eaters".
 In many warring cultures, this is powerful juju.
 Consider: If you can "eat death" you must 1) Possess the warrior spirit that has died, and 2) Overcome death yourself because you can partake of it, without expiring yourself.

 There's oodles more about the crow/raven.
 I assume you've checked out my raven page (cousin to crow) for info.
 You might also want to look at my article on "meaning of black birds" (not Blackbirds...just birds that are black in color).